-MOST COMMON TYPES OF GLAUCOMA
+WHAT ARE THE MOST COMMON TYPES OF GLAUCOMA?

 - Primary Open-Angle Glaucoma (POAG) is the most common type of glaucoma and results from increased intraocular pressure caused by inadequate drainage of the aqueous fluid from the eye.
 Since there is rarely pain associated with this type of glaucoma, most people do not notice any change in their vision until the damage is quite severe.

 - Closed- or Narrow-Angle Glaucoma (ACG) is less common and occurs when the peripheral iris is too close to and ultimately blocks the drainage angle, which prevents fluid in the eye from reaching the drainage canal and egressing from the eye.
 When complete blockage of the drainage angle occurs over a short time, intraocular pressure rapidly rises and is referred to as an acute angle-closure attack.
 Symptoms of an acute angle-closure attack include severe eye pain, sudden onset of blurry vision, headaches, nausea, vomiting, or visual disturbances such as rainbows or halos around lights.
 Acute angle-closure can cause blindness if not treated immediately.
 Patients with this type of glaucoma should vigilantly avoid taking over-the-counter medications with warnings that they may trigger acute angle closure.
 Angle-closure can evolve slowly, and then patients may not appreciate symptoms until optic nerve and visual field damage are advanced.